 .A-inverted..noteq..di-elect cons..function..times..fwdarw..times..function..times..function..fwdarw. ##EQU00002## where R.sub.i(s.sub.i)=1, and w(q.fwdarw.p) is an optional weight given to the link q.fwdarw.p based on its properties (with the default weight of 1).

-One embodiment of the present invention provides a system that ranks pages on the web-based on distances between the pages, wherein the pages are interconnected with links to form a link-graph.
-More specifically, a set of high-quality seed pages are chosen as references for ranking the pages in the link-graph, and the shortest distances from the set of seed pages to each given page in the link-graph are computed.
-Each of the shortest distances is obtained by summing lengths of a set of links which follows the shortest path from a seed page to a given page, wherein the length of a given link is assigned to the link based on properties of the link and properties of the page attached to the link.
+One embodiment of the present invention provides a system that ranks pages on the web-based on distances between the pages, wherein the pages are interconnected with links to form a link graph.
+More specifically, a set of high-quality seed pages is chosen as references for ranking the pages in the link graph.
+The shortest distances from the set of seed pages to each given page in the link graph are computed.
+Each of the shortest distances is obtained by summing lengths of a set of links that follows the shortest path from a seed page to a given page, wherein the length of a given link is assigned to the link based on properties of the link and properties of the page attached to the link.
 The computed shortest distances are then used to determine the ranking scores of the associated pages.

 Crawling Ranking and Searching Processes